What is health insurance for seniors?

-Seniors’ health insurance can include hospital cover, extras cover (i.e. dental, optical, physio) or a combination of the two.
-Look for a health insurance policy that covers common health conditions that can affect people later in life, such as cataract surgery, joint replacements or the need for hearing aids.
+Health insurance suitable for seniors can include hospital cover, extras cover (i.e. dental, optical, physio) or a combination of the two.
+When comparing, it can be prudent to look for a health insurance policy that covers common health conditions that can affect people later in life, such as cataract surgery, joint replacements or the need for hearing aids if this relates to you and your risk factors.

 Hospital cover

-There are four hospital cover tiers currently available in Australia: Gold, Silver, Bronze and Basic.
-Each tier covers different medical procedures as a standard requirement.
+There are four hospital cover tiers currently available in Australia: Gold, Silver, Bronze and Basic, with Gold having the most comprehensive array of inclusions, and Basic the least.
 Health insurance providers may also offer policies with additional procedures to what’s standard, which they will call ‘Plus’, such as ‘Silver Plus’ policies.
 This means these policies provide all the coverage of a Silver tier policy, with additional cover, but not as much cover as to push it into the Gold tier.

 - Heart and vascular system